6/26/2019

 Analyst, Goldman Sachs

 Good morning.
 Thanks for taking my question.
-Many of you missed the exact client count growth.
-You used to call it out in your prepared remarks.
-Can you maybe talk about within segments, small, micro, small and mid-market, kind of where you see growth?
+I may have missed the exact client count growth.
+You call it out in your prepared remarks.
+Can you maybe talk about within segments, small, you know, micro, small, and mid-market, kind of where you see the growth?

 speaker